TheScientistCoco/Deep_RL_ND_Project2/REPORT.md

 self.fc3 = nn.Linear(fc2_units, 1)
 ```

+The Actor received 33 variables (observation space) as input and generated 4 numbers (predicted action)as output.
+The first two fully connected layers were followed by ReLU activation function while the third fully connected layers were followed by tanh activation function to output vector between -1 and 1.
+The Actor is used to approximate the optimal policy π deterministically.

+The Critic received 33 variables (observation space) as input, and its first hidden layer was stacked with the Actor's output layer as the Critic's second hidden layer.
+Eventually giving predictions on the target value, the optimal action-value function Q(s,a), by using the Actor's best-believed action.

-The number of the input units of the neural network is 37, corresponding to the state space dimension.
-The number of the output nodes of the neural network is 4, corresponding to the action space dimension.
-I built a DDPG with 2 fully-connected (FC) layers with 64 nodes, each followed by a ReLu activation function.
-The network used the Adam optimizer, and the learning rate was set to 0.0005, with a batch size of 64.
+The networks used the Adam optimizer, and the learning rate was set to 0.0005, with a batch size of 64.

 ### Plot of Rewards